Folding back the papery corn husk style wrapping exposes the firm, smallish size, bright green Mexican tomato, called the tomatillo.

 - 2 tablespoons olive oil

-- When ready to serve slice cooked salmon in four even sized slices.
-Top each filet piece with a spoonful of tomatillo salsa serving extra in a side bowl.
+- The Assembly: When ready to serve, slice cooked salmon into four even sized slices.
+Top each filet piece with a spoonful of tomatillo salsa serving extra in a side bowl